AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage: Experiments

 \subsection{Main Results}

 We evaluate the implementation code generated by various baselines using different LLM backbones, with three runs conducted for each paper.
 Detailed results in Table \ref{tab:overall_results} demonstrate that our proposed \ours achieves superior performance across all the metrics, notably in execution rate and performance gap.
 By employing a sampling batch approach for efficient debugging, \ours significantly enhances the execution rate of the generated code and reduces its performance gap with the reference code.
+In addition, as shown in Table \ref{tab:results_paperbench}, \ours also achieves superior performance on the PaperBench Code-Dev benchmark, particularly when utilizing the paper lineage algorithm.
+We also observe that enabling the agents to process information from visual diagrams further improves performance, as some experimental settings are denoted within the diagrams.

-Specifically, \ours achieves a performance gap of $\mathbf{22.1\%}$ compared to the official implementation on $\mathbf{89.74\%}$ of the executable experiment runs.
-Our analysis indicates that LLM judges often overrate consistency when solely comparing key paper points against generated code.
+Our analysis indicates that LLM judges may overrate consistency when comparing paper contents against generated code.
 This overestimation stems from the generality of textual descriptions, which can reward broad functional similarity rather than precise replication.
-Conversely, directly comparing generated code with reference implementations is also problematic, as reference code frequently includes settings unmentioned in the paper, thereby skewing reproducibility assessments.
+Conversely, directly comparing generated code with reference implementations is also problematic, as reference code includes settings unmentioned in the paper, thereby skewing reproducibility assessments.
 In contrast, our proposed mixed-level scoring aligns more closely with human evaluators and offers a more reliable metric for evaluating reproduction capabilities.

-Our human evaluation aims to confirm the reasonableness of the mixed-level metric by assessing and comparing code implementations generated by ChatDev \citep{qian2023chatdev} and \ours.
-Comparing the results in Table~\ref{tab:main_results} and \ref{tab:human_evaluate_results}, the mixed-level scores correlate more closely with human evaluation scores than paper-level or code-level scores.
-Scoring feedback highlights a discrepancy: while LLM agents generally succeed in reproducing the overall model architecture specified in papers, their implementations frequently diverge from reference code in finer details, especially concerning hyperparameter configurations like convolution stride and padding values.
-Furthermore, research papers often omit crucial training configuration details (e.g., learning rate decay strategies and schedulers), which complicates precise experimental reproduction.